kiminus/SurfWatch/README.md

 > ![note]
+>
 > the python model is the single source of truth, the client and server should be generated from the python model using `openapi-typescript`

+# Surfwatch

+## Project Overview

+- Surfwatch is a web application that provides users with information about surfing sites, including tide data, heatmaps, and user-generated content.
+The application is built using a combination of Python for the backend and React Native for the frontend.
+- live demo link: please run the project locally, follow the [instructions below](# How to run the project without docker (for development))

 # How to Run this project